Temu Pallets: Complete Guide for Resellers 2026

 Professional wholesale clothing bales offer what Temu pallets cannot:

-• Consistency: Know what you’re getting before you buy
+• Consistency: Know what you are getting before you buy

 • Quality: Professionally graded inventory with documented specifications